Stanislabski/Stanislabski.github.io/team/index.md

 ## Alumni

-Gone but never forgotten.
-These are past lab members who have moved on to the [Childhood Cancer Data Lab](https://www.alexslemonade.org/data-lab), other school programs, new jobs, or elsewhere.
-They have all made lasting contributions to science and to our hearts.
+We are proud of our former lab members and grateful for the lasting impact they’ve made on our work and community.
+Whether continuing in academia, industry, or new adventures, they remain part of our extended lab family.

 {% include list.html data="members" component="portrait" filter="group == 'alum'" style="small" %}